 Oftentimes, I have to go to the Lord in prayer long and hard, asking Him to help me see things the way He does, pleading with Him to help me find some sort of truth that would release me from the hold that my fears and my depression have on me.
 And this last time, the Lord led me to several things that helped free me from the “four-month funk.”

-One, I was at the library, praying that God would help me find some book that would encourage me.
+One: I was at the library, praying that God would help me find some book that would encourage me.
 And as I browsed the shelves, my eyes fell upon a book.
 And I knew that it was what He wanted me to read.
 One Thousand Gifts by Ann Voskamp.
 I was immediately drawn to the idea of making a long list of the blessings and the gifts in my life.
 I needed to do this because I could only see the things that were wrong in my life during this time.
 And it only discouraged me more.
 And so I started my own list of things I am thankful for, even the bittersweet blessings.
 The blessings in disguise.

 “Thank You that I never really got hugged much as a child, because it made me make sure to hug my kids every day.”
-(We just weren't a touch-feely family.)

 “Thank You for the loneliness because it’s driven me closer to You.”

 “Thank You for the financial struggle because it’s prevented me from putting my faith in money and becoming materialistic, and it’s driven me to rely on You.”

 As well as things like, “Thank You for daisies . . . for goldfinches at the feeder . . . for dragonflies and hummingbirds . . . for warm breezes . . . for walks with my family.”

 And I can’t tell you how healing this was.
 I shifted my focus from all the disappointments in my life to all the gifts.
 It makes a huge difference in your daily outlook to look for the blessings.
 Because there will always be far too many things to get us down in this lifetime if we don’t deliberately set on our minds on the positive things.